EricFillion/happy-transformer/README.md

 ```
 ## Word Prediction

-Each Happy Transformer has a public  method called "predict_mas(text, options, k)" with the following input arguments.
+Each Happy Transformer has a public  method called "predict_mask(text, options, num_results)" with the following input arguments.
 1. Text: the text you wish to predict including a single masked token.
 2. options (default = every word): A limited set of words the model can return.
-3. k (default = 1): The number of returned predictions.
+3. num_results (default = 1): The number of returned predictions.

 For all Happy Transformers, the masked token is **"[MASK]"**

-"predict_mask(text, options, k)" returns a list of dictionaries which is exemplified in Example 1 .
+"predict_mask(text, options, num_results)" returns a list of dictionaries which is exemplified in Example 1 .

 It is recommended that you use HappyROBERTA("roberta-large") for masked word prediction.
 Avoid using HappyBERT for masked word prediction.